29 Repeated Kan3 習坎

 Preface:

-Things cannot always remain excessive (Guo), therefore Kan is granted; Kan is the abyss.
-Life is a course that varies phase-by-phase; it will decline after having reached a peak.
-The hexagram Da Guo signifies that masculinity is greatly excessive while the trigram Kan is the masculine plunged into the abyss.
-Kan () in Chinese is composed of two characters: short of (), and the soil (), thus Kan means the abysmal trap and stands for peril; the hexagram Repeated Kan is constituted by two trigram Kans and thus it is signified as multiple perils.
+Things cannot always remain excessive (Guo); therefore Kan is granted.
+Kan is the abyss.
+Life is a course that varies with each phase; it will decline after having reached a peak.
+Da Guo (28) signifies that the masculine greatly exceeds the feminine in number, while Kan is the masculine being trapped by the feminine, as if plunged into an abyss.
+Kan () in Chinese is composed of two characters, short of () and the soil (); thus Kan is an abysmal trap and stands for peril.
+Repeated Kan is constituted by two Kan trigram; therefore it is signified as multiple peril.

-The trigram Kan is one masculine line seated between two feminine lines, a scene of the masculine getting bogged down in peril.
-One solid line moving between two broken lines also presents a river streaming in the ravine, therefore the image of the trigram Kan is water.
-The trigram Kan also represents sincerity & trust as the masculine line is referred to as a solid heart in the middle of the body while the tender feminine is taken for flesh.
+Trigram Kan is one masculine line seated between two feminine lines, signifying that masculine is trapped by feminine and in peril.
+One solid line moving between two broken lines also indicates a river streaming over rapids; therefore the image of trigram Kan is water (, the oracle bone scrip of water shui3).
+Trigram Kan also denotes sincerity and trust as its masculine line is seen as a solid heart in the middle of the human body.

 Text explanation:

-Kan is water, which flows downward; the water of the bottom trigram Kan flows downward, and the water of the upper trigram Kan flows down to the bottom trigram Kan; they are flowing without stop.
-The flowing water will brims when it is stopped and contained; the water of the hexagram Repeated Kan travels in peril and doesn't brim, signifying it won't change its instinct of flowing downward, i.e. it acts constantly and consistently, which is symbolic of sincerity & trust like the two trigram Kans.
+Trigram Kan denotes water which flows downward.
+The water of the lower trigram flows downward, and the water of the upper trigram flows down to the lower; therefore it continues flowing without stopping.
+The flowing water will overflow if it is stopped and contained.
+The water of Repeated Kan won’t overflow signifying that it won't stop and change its nature (of flowing downward) in multiple peril, i.e. it acts continually and consistently.
+This is signified as sincerity and trust denoted by trigram Kan.
+Likewise, people should not change their virtue, values, principles, commitment, etc. when encountering peril.

-Peril in the sky, such as the wind, rain, thunder and lightning, varies capriciously and cannot be surmounted; peril on the earth including the mountain and the river is those which are difficult to cross and favor defense.
-The king and the duke make use of these perilous terrains to protect the country; it is meaningful when peril is used as a protective measures.
+Peril in the heavens, such as wind, rain, thunder and lightning, vary capriciously and cannot be surmounted.
+Peril on earth, including mountains and rivers, are difficult to cross and provide a natural defence.
+The king and duke make use of perilous terrain to protect their land; it is meaningful when peril is used as a protective measure.

-Phenomenon advice: Water is uninterruptedly approaching; Repeated Kan.
-A gentleman, in accordance with this, must constantly act with virtue and repeatedly carry on teaching.
+Commentary on the image: Water is approaching without interruption: repeated Kan.
+A gentleman, in accordance with this, must act with his virtue as usual, and repeatedly review what is taught.

-The changed hexagram is Li: clinging (30), which represents fire and is signified as brightness and civilization.
-Repeated Kan in Chinese, xi2 (to review what has been learned) kan3, can be literally understood as 'learning from Kan’, i.e. to learn how to travel in the abyss but not be trapped, and to act in peril but not be hurt.
-A person can reach brightness and achieve civilization after having successfully undergone the abysmal peril.
+Repeated Kan in Chinese, xi2 (to review what has been learned) kan3, can be translated as 'learning from Kan’, i.e. to learn how to navigate the abyss without getting trapped, and to act in peril without getting hurt.

 Deduction:

-Line 6 of hexagram 28 (Da Guo): Wading the river (and) the water is over the head, (which is) ominous, (but of) no calamity.
-Although it can be free from calamity, it is still trapped in the river after it left the hexagram Da Guo and arrives at the hexagram Repeated Kan.
+Line 6 of hexagram 28 (Da Guo) walks through water and its head is submerged; (this is) an ominous omen, (but with) no calamity.
+Although it can be free from calamity, it is still trapped in the river after leaving hexagram Da Guo and arriving at Repeated Kan.

 The 1st line

-Text: (The subject is in a state of) Repeated Kan (multiple perils); (it is) falling into the pit of Kan (peril), (which is of) an ominous omen.
+The subject is in a state of repeated Kan (multiple peril, or learning from Kan)It is falling into the pit of Kan (the abyss and peril); this is an ominous omen.

 Text explanation:

-The feminine line 1 enters multiple perils and falls into the pit of abyss, like a person lost on his life course, arriving at a dangerous place and plunging into peril, which is ominous.
-The broken line stroke of line 1 is taken for the pit and the bottom trigram Kan is the abyss.
+Line 1 enters repeated peril and falls into the pit of an abyss.
+This is like a person becoming lost throughout the course of his life and arriving at a dangerous place and being plunged into peril; it is ominous.
+The gap in broken line 1 is referred to as the pit of the lower trigram Kan, an abysmal trap and peril.

 The 2nd line

-Text: Kan (the abyss) contains peril, (signifying) to seek a small attainment.
+Kan (the abyss) exists with peril, suggesting seeking a small attainment.

 Text explanation:

-Kan (the abyss) signifies peril; line 2 reaches the middle of the abysmal peril.
-It is masculine, signifying it isn't afraid of peril because of its masculine rigidity (or, strength and firmness in terms of human personality), and it possesses the opportunity of leaving peril as the masculine tends to move; however, as it is plunged between two feminine lines and stays at the position of femininity, it should not act aggressively but rather moderately, which suggests that it should exert itself only for a small achievement.
+Line 2 reaches the middle of abysmal peril.
+It isn't afraid of peril because it possesses masculine rigidity (i.e. strength and firmness).
+It has an opportunity to leave as masculine tends to move; however it is still far from the end of the hexagram.
+It should not act aggressively but rather moderately, which suggests that it should only seek small achievements.

-Phenomenon advice: To seek a small attainment, (which is due to its) not departing from the middle (of peril, or the principle of moderation) yet.
+Commentary on the image: Line 2 ought (or is able) to seek a small attainment; this is due to not departing from the middle (of peril yet, or the principle of moderation).

 The 3rd line

-Text: (The subject is in a state of moving) Back and forth between Kan and Kan (the abysmal peril), (it is) in peril but tentatively taking a rest.
-(To avoid) Falling into the pit of Kan (the abyss), do not act.
+The subject is in a state of coming and going between Kan and Kan (abysmal peril)It is in peril but tentatively taking a rest; it ought to avoid falling into the pit of Kan (the abyss) Do not act.

 Text explanation:

-One is in peril and in dilemma as there is no way to get out from the plight; it is better to remain still and alert; otherwise one will be plunged deeper into peril.
+One is in peril and has no way out.
+It is better to remain still and alert; otherwise one will be plunged further into peril.

-The feminine line 3 is at the position ready to leave the bottom Kan and at the position for marching up to the upper trigram; however the upper trigram in front is Kan as well; therefore it moves back and forth between two Kans.
-As the inner upper trigram Gen (keeping still, the mountain) signifies to stop and line 3 is the feminine which tends to remain still, it had better take a rest; otherwise by keeping on going forth it will fall into the pit of the upper Kan.
+Feminine line 3 is at the position to leave the lower trigram Kan and move to the upper trigram.
+However the upper trigram in front is Kan as well.
+Therefore it moves back and forth between these two.
+Since the inner upper trigram Gen (keeping still, the mountain) signifies stopping and feminine tends to remain still, it should rest.
+If it doesn't, and keeps trying, it will fall into the pit of the upper trigram Kan.

-There is no access to reach position 6 and leave the hexagram Kan but a possibility of falling into the pit of the upper trigram Kan, i.e. position 4 which has the same setup as position 1 of the bottom trigram.
-Hence it should not make a trial.
+There is no access to position 6 where it could leave Repeated Kan; rather there is the possibility of falling into the pit of the upper trigram at position 4, like position 1 of the lower trigram.
+Therefore it should not attempt it.

-Line's behavior for divinatory reference: Peril lies in front and rear; one is in peril and in dilemma; even though one struggles back and forth but there is no way to get out from the plight, so it is better to tentatively take a rest but remain alert.
-No matter what is to be done, there is nothing achievable and one will be plunged further into peril.
-Should this line ignore the warning and change to the masculine, the hexagram would become Jing: the well (48), wherein the earthen bucket breaks before the rope reaches the top of the well.
-Recommendation at this stage: Secure safety and wait for the right timing.
+Enlightenment through six three: to secure safety and wait for the right time.
+Peril lies in front and behind; one is in peril and faces a dilemma.
+Even though one struggles back and forth, there is no way to get out.
+So it is better to rest and remain alert.
+No matter what is done, nothing is achievable and one will be plunged further into peril.
+If this line ignores the warning and changes to active masculine, it would reach line 6 through correlation but actually falls into the pit, as the earthen bucket breaks before reaching the top of the well when the hexagram appears as Jing (48).

 The 4th line